jschrier/blog/_posts/2023-08-28-Imaginary-Syllabi:-AI-for-Liberal-Art-Students.md

 ---
-Title: "Imaginary Syllabi: AI for Liberal Art Students"
+title: "Imaginary Syllabi: AI for Liberal Art Students"
-Date: 2023-08-28
+date: 2023-08-28
-Tags: ai imaginary-syllabi llm teaching mathematica
+tags: ai imaginary-syllabi llm teaching mathematica
 ---

 **A collection of reading lists for introducing AI concepts and practice to a general population of starting undergraduates...**